virtuozzo/cloudnet/INSTALL.md

   `$ cp dotenv.sample .env.docker`

-  You will need to enter values for all the keys under REQUIRED.
-The keys under PRE-CONFIGURED can be left as such unless you have made changes to how docker has been composed.
+  Values for keys under PRE-CONFIGURED can be left as such unless you have made changes to how docker has been composed.
+You will need to enter values for all the keys under REQUIRED except SYMMETRIC_ENCRYPTION_KEY, DEVISE_SECRET_KEY, COOKIES_SECRET_BASE and ONAPP_ROLE which are explained in the next step.

+5. Temporarily add `RAILS_ENV=test` at top of .env.docker and run the following commands

   ONAPP_ROLE is the OnApp user role that grants restricted permissions to Cloud.net users.
-Run the command in the next step to create it.
+Run the following command to create it.

-5. Temporarily add `RAILS_ENV=test` at top of .env.docker and run the following commands

   `$ docker-compose run --no-deps --rm cloudnet-app rake create_onapp_role`

-  The ID will need to be added to the ONAPP_ROLE setting in .env.docker
+  Copy the ID that is generated to ONAPP_ROLE setting in .env.docker

   `$ docker-compose run --no-deps --rm cloudnet-app rails generate symmetric_encryption:new_keys production`

-  Copy the generated key as value for SYMMETRIC_ENCRYPTION_KEY in .env.docker
+  Copy the generated value for SYMMETRIC_ENCRYPTION_KEY in .env.docker (without the line-breaks)

   Likewise, run the following command to generate values for DEVISE_SECRET_KEY and COOKIES_SECRET_BASE each: